 Other general safety considerations for travel in Albania:

-• Road safety – Road accidents are a significant risk on Albania.
+- Road safety – road accidents are a significant risk on Albania.
 Road conditions are an issue, particularly in rural areas as well as in winter.

-• Water safety – If you visit any of the coastal areas or lakes, take care when swimming as currents and waves may be stronger than you expect.
+- Water safety – take care when swimming as currents and waves may be stronger than you expect.

-• Sun safety – Exposure to the sun can have adverse short-term and long-term effects on the skin, eyes and immune system.
-Sun protection such as sunscreen, a hat and sunglasses is very important to ensure you don’t get burnt.
+- Sun safety – sun exposure can have adverse short-term and long-term effects on the skin, eyes and immune system.
+Wear sun protection such as sunscreen, a hat and sunglasses.

 As with any destination, take all of your normal safety precautions.